Convergence of the Point Integral method for Poisson equation on point cloud: Main Results

 \section{Main Results}

-Our main theoretical contribution is to establish the convergence results for the Point Integral method for solving the problem~\eqref{eqn:neumann}.
-To simplify the notation and make the proof concise, in the theoretical part, we only consider the homogeneous boundary conditions, i.e. $b=0$ in ~\eqref{eqn:neumann}.
-The analysis can be easily generalized to the non-homogeneous boundary conditions.
+The main contribution in this paper is to establish the convergence results for the point integral method for solving the problem~\eqref{eqn:neumann}.
+To simplify the notation and make the proof concise, in the analysis, we consider the homogeneous Neumann boundary conditions, i.e.